circleci/circleci-docs/jekyll/_cci2/ecs-ecr.md

  - [AWS-ECR](https://circleci.com/orbs/registry/orb/circleci/aws-ecr)
  - [AWS-ECS](https://circleci.com/orbs/registry/orb/circleci/aws-ecs)

+Notice the orbs are versioned with tags, for example, `aws-ecr: circleci/aws-ecr@x.y.z`.
+If you copy paste any examples you will need to edit `x.y.z` to specify a version.
+You can find the available versions listed on the individual orb pages in the [CircleCI Orbs Registry](https://circleci.com/orbs/registry/).

 ### Build and Push the Docker image to AWS ECR

 The `build_and_push_image` job builds a Docker image from a Dockerfile in the default location (i.e. root of the checkout directory) and pushes it to the specified ECR repository.